Towards a Modular Architecture for Science Factories: Supplementary information

 \subsection{Pointers to code}

 The applications, workflows, and protocols discussed in this paper, other than for the Thin Film application, are available publicly on GitHub.
+For each of the repositories discussed, a tagged release under "Digital Discovery Paper" can be found with the version of the codes used in this work.
 See \url{https://ad-sdl.github.io/wei2023} for summary information and pointers.
 Below, we provide pointers to relevant individual code files.
 In addition, the main core of the workflow executor is here: \url{https://github.com/AD-SDL/rpl_wei}.